haplo-org/haplo-docker/README.md

 Because Docker containers are ephemeral, a Volume container is created to store persistent data.

 It's also very simple to run the Haplo test suite.

-The examples here are a work in progress.
-As we gain more experience, we intend to publish our own pre-built Docker images.

 ### Walkthrough